Women’s Personal Hygiene 101

 Don’t Skip Your Well Woman Exam

-Women should have an annual pelvic exam on a yearly basis unless you notice any symptoms that aren’t normal for you.
 You could have a yeast or bacterial infection or even a sexually transmitted disease if you are sexually active.
-Keeping up with your well-woman exam on a yearly basis is an important part of your overall health, including your personal hygiene.
-During your exam, remember it is a great time to mention any problems down below, heavy or irregular periods, or even contraceptives.
-It is important that you are brutally honest with your Gyn, they can’t help you prevent problems if you aren’t honest.
+Keeping up with your well-woman exam every year is an important part of your overall health, including your personal hygiene.

 Watch Your Diet